rkeyMicrobe/picoGrads2025/README.md

 ## Analysis Scripts

-This repository includes 12 R scripts forming a custom, multi-step pipeline for amplicon sequence analysis (using phyloseq), multivariate mixed linear modeling (sommer), and network inference (WGCNA, SpiecEasi).
+This repository contains 12 R scripts.
+It is a step-by-step pipeline (1 to 12) for the entire analysis.
+Basic amplicon analysis using phyloseq, multivariate mixed linear modeling using sommer, and network analyses using WGCNA and SpiecEasi.

 **How to run:**

 - Start with `01_qiime2.R`

-- Proceed step-by-step through each numbered script up to `12_speicEasiAnalysis.R`
+- Proceed step-by-step through each numbered script, until the last step: `12_speicEasiAnalysis.R`

-⚠️ For`10_wgcnaPowerTest.R` — re-run this script for each power value you wish to test (power = ??)
+⚠️ For`10_wgcnaPowerTest.R` — re-run this script for each power value you wish to test (power = ??).
+I didn't make it a loop script so you have to repetively run the script after changing the power variable.

-Simple and reproducible: As long as the required inputs for `01_qiime2.R` are in place, you can generate all dataframes, figures, and tables used in the manuscript.
+Simple and reproducible: As long as you have the starting inputs for `01_qiime2.R`, you can generate all dataframes, figures, and tables used in the manuscript.

-There are 12 .R scripts in total and are contained in this project folder.
-This is custom build multi-step pipeline for amplicon sequencing analysis using *phyloseq*, multivariate mixed linear models using *sommer*, and network inference using *WGCNA* and *SpeicEasi* packages.

 If you have any questions, please feel free to reach out!